 It isn’t until he meets Wilder (Aliocha Schneider) when his surroundings start to change.
 As Oscar begins to accept his inner thoughts, his character commences to walk through bright places, and when he is finally ready to accept who he is and confess his love to his friend, the neon lights appear in form of party decorations.
 This type illumination is, after all, the representation of his desires.

-If this odd cinematographic technique has something to teach us, is that the key to turn on the neon lights that could surround our life, we need to be in contact with oneself and one’s needs.
-In order to achieve our goal of moving from childhood to adolescence, we must embrace curiosity to outgrow our self-imposed limits.
+If this odd cinematographic technique has something to teach us, is that, in order to turn on the neon lights that could surround our life, we need to be in contact with oneself and one’s needs.
+If we want to achieve our goal of moving from childhood to adolescence, we must embrace curiosity to outgrow our self-imposed limits.